Microgreen Blackout Period for the Home Grower

 In reality, the blackout period is more than keeping light away from the seeds.

-As you saw in the pictures above, when we plant more than one microgreen tray, we usually stacked them on top of each other and place a weight of some sort on the stack.
+As you saw in the pictures above, when we plant more than one microgreen tray, we usually stack them on top of each other and place a weight of some sort on the stack.

-We use anything laying around for weights.
-Whether it's a 2.5- or 5-pound weight, a rock, or sometimes even a fossil.
-We haven't tested if there's a preferred weight range, but that experiment is in the planning stage.
+We use anything lying around for weights.
+Whether it’s a 2.5- or 5-pound weight, a rock, or sometimes even a fossil.
+We haven’t tested if there’s a preferred weight range, but that experiment is in the planning stage.

-Microgreen seeds love (well most do) the weight on top of them for the following reasons.
+Microgreen seeds love (well, most do) the weight on top of them for the following reasons.

 Besides holding the blackout material on the trays, the weight helps keep the seeds in contact with the moist planting medium.